 If you’re running a business site/blog, you should always be thinking about how you can build a return audience with your content.
 If people find your site and convert right away, great!
 Have a Hershey’s kiss.
 But often with content marketing, the goal is to form a new relationship, to nudge the prospect down the funnel and one step closer to eventually becoming a customer.
 So you want most of your visitors, even new visitors who find you through a Google search, to be relevant to your business.

-With that in mind, here are three ways you can maximize your Google image search traffic.
+With that in mind, here are three ways you can optimize images in your content marketing to maximize your Google image search traffic.